fadden/CiderPress2/ndocs/top/Install.md

 ### Using the GUI on Linux and macOS ###

-It's possible to run the GUI application under macOS and Linux using the Wine compatibility layer.
+It's possible to run the GUI application under macOS and Linux using the [Wine](https://www.winehq.org/) compatibility layer.
+Instructions for setting this up can be found [here](https://github.com/fadden/CiderPress2/blob/main/WineNotes.md).
+In addition, a pre-built "wrapped" application for macOS may be available for download from the Releases page.
-See [this discussion](https://github.com/fadden/CiderPress2/discussions/34) for an example with macOS.
-The key seems to be using the self-contained 32-bit (x86) release of CiderPress II (`win-x86_sc` package).

-This is not officially supported and may be unstable.
+The emulation is very good, but not perfect.
+You may experience problems that don't occur when run natively on Windows.